SkillsFundingAgency/das-apim-developer-web/README.md

 ### Pre-Requisites

-* .net core 3.1 and any supported IDE for DEV running
+* .net 8 and any supported IDE for DEV running
 * Azure Storage Account - using the emulator or azurite
 * Clone of this repository